 - Don’t use flash photography: In most temples, the use of flash photography is prohibited, as it can disturb the peaceful ambiance and potentially damage delicate artworks.
 Check for signage or ask permission if you are unsure.

-By following these guidelines, you can show respect for the local customs and traditions while immersing yourself in the spiritual and cultural richness of Bangkok’s temples.
+By following these guidelines, you show respect for the local customs and traditions while immersing yourself in the spiritual and cultural richness of Bangkok’s temples.

 To help you navigate through the temple hopping with ease, here’s a quick guide to some important words you’ll encounter.
 Familiarizing yourself with these terms will deepen your understanding as you explore Bangkok’s temple complexes.